 The Downside of Identity Verification

 The biggest downside of a company like Venmo having access to people’s personal information is that it increases the risk of data exposure through data breaches.
-According to a nonprofit organization that specializes in identity theft, there were 1,862 data breaches in 2021, an all-time high, thus far.4 The same report states that 83 percent of those data breaches involved sensitive information, such as Social Security numbers.
+According to a nonprofit organization that specializes in identity theft, there were 1,862 data breaches in 2021.4 The same report states that 83 percent of those data breaches involved sensitive information, such as Social Security numbers.
 We can conclude, then, that companies like Venmo that hold consumers’ personally identifiable information are prime targets of data breaches.

 So far, though, Venmo hasn’t been involved in any data breach.
 We can take that as a good sign, but that doesn’t discount the possibility of a breach happening in the future.
 We don’t encourage you to go through the verification process, but we’re not discouraging you either.